Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 [AXIALunar rollout and governance post](https://axiacoin.network/axialunar-rollout-and-governance/) as one of the three chambers of AXIALunar governance (along with the Council and the Referendum chamber).
-The Technical Committee is composed of the teams that have successfully implemented or specified either a AXIASolar/AXIALunar runtime or AXIASolar Host.
+The Technical Committee is composed of the teams that have successfully implemented or specified either a AXIACoin/AXIALunar runtime or AXIACoin Host.
 Teams are added or removed from the Technical Committee via a simple majority vote of the [Council](#council).

 The Technical Committee can, along with the Council, produce emergency referenda, which are